rojkov/taskqueue/README.rst

 and the worker processes of the type `worker2` listen to the queue `worker_worker2`.

-If a worker process gets crashed then the worker restarts it.
+If a worker process gets crashed the worker restarts it.

 The following code in the package `extpackage.workerext` defines a new worker plugin::